-The design of the NEXT module is dictated by the necessity to obtain highest possible precision in measurement of position and timing of the neutron and the capabilities of the scintillator material and sensor.
-The optimal, realistic segmentation must warrant sufficiently good light collection in order to retain timing and PSD capabilities.
-Figure \ref{fig:resolution} shows the dependencies of the neutron energy resolution on the thickness and timing resolution resulting from implementation of Equation \ref{eq:resolution} for a 100~cm neutron flight path.
-The black curve in Figure \ref{fig:resolution}(a) represents current VANDLE capabilities \cite{PETERS2016122} and shows the uncertainty in the neutron path distance is the main limitation in the energy resolution of this detector, especially at neutron energies above 2~MeV.
-Figures \ref{fig:resolution}(b) and (c) show the expected Figure of Merit (FoM = $\frac{\Delta E}{\Delta E_{VANDLE}}$) as a function of position resolution (D) and timing resolution ($\Delta t$) for 1~MeV neutrons.
-The different color data points represent different neutron path lengths, L, with the orange lines in each plot corresponding to NEXT design goals.
+The design of the NEXT module is dictated by the necessity to obtain the highest possible precision in measurements of position and timing of the neutron, consistent with the capabilities of the constituent scintillator material and sensors.
+The optimal, realistic segmentation must warrant sufficiently good light collection in order to retain timing and n-$\gamma$ discrimination capabilities.
+Fig. \ref{fig:resolution} shows the calculated dependencies of the neutron energy resolution on the thickness and timing resolution resulting using Eq. \ref{eq:resolution} for a 100~cm neutron flight path.
+As a comparison to a state-of-the-art neutron ToF detector, the black curve in Fig. \ref{fig:resolution}(a) represents typical VANDLE capabilities \cite{PETERS2016122} and shows that the uncertainty in the neutron path distance is the main limitation in the energy resolution of this detector, especially at neutron energies above 2~MeV.
+Figs. \ref{fig:resolution}(b) and \ref{fig:resolution}(c) show the expected figure of merit $\left(FoM = \frac{\Delta E_{VANDLE}}{\Delta E}\right)$ as a function of position resolution ($D$) and timing resolution ($\Delta T$), respectively, for 1~MeV neutrons.
+The colored data points represent different neutron path lengths, $L$, with the orange vertical lines in each plot corresponding to NEXT design goals.

-In at ToF setup with given $\frac{\Delta L}{L}$, the $\frac{\Delta t}{t}$ should be commensurate; for a particular timing resolution $\Delta$t and flight path length L, there is a minimal segment thickness $\frac{\Delta L}{L}$ beyond which the timing resolution dominates the overall energy resolution.
-Detectors with $\Delta$t=1~ns ToF resolution at distances L=50-100~cm from the decay or reaction should be no more than 10~mm thick.
-Thin detectors (3-6~mm) will have lower uncertainty in the determination of the position while the contribution due to the time resolution becomes more important.
+In a ToF setup with a given $\frac{\Delta L}{L}$, the $\frac{\Delta T}{T}$ should be commensurate, i.e., for a particular timing resolution $\Delta T$ and flight path length $L$, there is a minimal segment thickness $\Delta L$ beyond which the timing resolution dominates the overall energy resolution.
+Detectors with $\Delta T$=1~ns ToF resolution at distances $L$=50-100~cm from the decay or reaction should be no more than 10~mm thick.
+Thin detectors (3-6~mm) will have a smaller contribution to the overall uncertainty from the determination of the interaction position, amounting to a larger contribution from the ToF resolution.